 Measure the amount of time that it takes sound to travel 2 different distances.
-Don't forget to include a reasonable estimation for the error of each measurement (hint: Look at Lab 1)For each distance, take 5 measurements and average them to minimize random error.
-Be sure to include the average on the mean.
+Don't forget to include a reasonable estimation for the error of each measurement (hint: Look at Lab 1).
+For each distance, take 5 time measurements and average them to minimize random error.
+Be sure to include the "Error on the Mean" for your average time.

-For each of the two distances, fill in the following tables.
-We will refer to these two average times as $\overline{t_1}$ and $\overline{t_2}$ .
+For each of the two distances, draw and fill in the following tables in your lab notebook.
+We will refer to the average time measured at distance 1 as t_1 and the average time at distance 2 as t_2 .